A spicy and refreshing Asian cucumber salad. Easy to prepare and makes a great side to your meals!

 - 2 longhorn peppers or jalapeno peppers

-- Mix together the soy sauce, chili oil, vinegar, garlic puree, salt, and sugar together in a small bowl.
-Set aside for at least 10 minutes.
+- Mix together the soy sauce, chili oil, sesame oil, vinegar, garlic puree, salt, and sugar together in a small bowl.
+Set aside for at least 10 minutes.2 tablespoons soy sauce, 1 tablespoon chili oil*, 2 teaspoons black vinegar*, 2 teaspoons garlic puree, ½ teaspoon salt, ½ teaspoon sugar, ½ teaspoon sesame seed oil

 - Slice the cucumbers in your preferred method.
-Slice the peppers thinly
+Slice the peppers thinly4 Persian cucumbers, 2 longhorn peppers or jalapeno peppers

 - Mix together the cucumbers and peppers, then coat with the dressing.
 Let it sit for no more than 10 minutes.
 Enjoy!